 Here you’ll find information about drug use, crime, and the carceral system in the United States.

-Drug use rates as of December 2021:
+Drug use statistics as of March 2026:

 - Nearly 25 percent of people in U.S. jails are there for a drug offense.
 The majority of people in jails have been charged but not yet convicted of a crime.